AssafBarNatan/SP500-clustering/README.md

 We concluded that k-means (or DBSCAN) would be appropriate methods for clustering our data.

 ### Benchmarks
-* To judge the clusters we obtain via k-means, we compare them to the clustering of the SP500 by industry.
+* To judge the clusters we obtained, we compared them to the clustering of the SP500 by industry.
 * We used the Calinski-Harabasz (See [this website](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html) for more details.)
 This can be found in the Kmeans notebook.